vgel/Tenc/README.md

-0x10^c C (or 10C for short): a high-level language for the DCPU-16 computer
+0x10^c C (or tenc for short): a high-level language for the DCPU-16 computer
 ===========================================================================

 Huh?